DataHerb/dataherb.github.io/_flora/covid19_eu_data.md

   - description: datetime of the record update on the website
     name: datetime
   format: csv
-  name: SARS-COV-2/COVID-19 Cases in UK in csv format
+  name: SARS-COV-2/COVID-19 Cases in FR in csv format
   path: dataset/covid-19-fr.csv
   size: null
   updated_at: ''